EmptyOffice/EmptyOffice/README.md

 **Looking to collaborate on:** bigger projects where a team could use an extra hand on front end or back end.

-**Currently learning:** SQL and data analysis through my Data Science courses, plus web development and software engineering.
+**Currently learning:** SQL and data analysis through my Data Science courses, plus web development and system principals.

 **Ask me about:** mobile development.
 I work on ROOM8 in most of my free time and I'm still picking up new things from it every week.